microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/oci/oci_terraform_ubuntu/_index.md

 ## Semi-Automated Deployment (Optional)

 As you may have noticed, the last step of the automation is to register the VM as a new Azure Arc enabled server resource.
+Make sure you have deleted your orginal deployment before proceeding.

 ![Screenshot showing azcmagent connect script](./08.png)

 If you want to demo/control the actual registration process, do the following:

 * In the [*install_arc_agent.sh.tmpl*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/oci/ubuntu/terraform/scripts/install_arc_agent.sh.tmpl) script template, comment out the "Run connect command" section and save the file.
+Rerun the steps above to deploy your OCI environment via Terraform.

      ![Screenshot showing azcmagent connect script commented out](./09.png)